launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 A *route* represents a specific URL pattern and verb.
 For example, the [Delete environment](doc:delete-environment) endpoint is considered a single route, and each call to delete an environment counts against your route-level rate limit for that route.

 We do not publicly document the specific number of calls that can be made to each endpoint per ten seconds.
-These limits may change, and we encourage clients to program against the specification (relying on the two headers defined above) rather than hardcoding to the current limits.
+These limits may change, and we encourage clients to program against the specification, relying on the two headers defined above, rather than hardcoding to the current limits.

 ## IP-based rate limiting

 We also employ IP-based rate limiting on some API routes.
 If you hit an IP-based rate limit, your API response will include a `Retry-After` header indicating how long to wait before re-trying the call.
 Clients must wait at least `Retry-After` seconds before making additional calls to our API, and should employ jitter and backoff strategies to avoid triggering rate limits again.

-# Open API (Swagger)
+# OpenAPI (Swagger)

 We have a complete Open API (Swagger) specification for our API hosted here: